MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 Save and commit this change.

-To incorporate these changes in master, you will need to do a `git merge`.
+To incorporate these changes in `master`, you will need to do a `git merge`.
 When you do a merge, you should be on the branch you would like to merge into.
 In this case, we will first merge the changes from our `doc_update` branch, then our `zen` branch, so we should be on our `master` branch.
 Next we will use the `git merge` command.

 The syntax for this command is